-One argument that’s often cited in favor of free trade in general and and NAFTA in particular is that it strengthens the diplomatic ties between countries.
+One argument that’s often cited in favor of free trade in general and and NAFTA in particular is that it strengthened the diplomatic ties between countries.
 In other words, countries that are economically interconnected are less likely, the theory goes, to experience diplomatic or military conflict.
-Post-NAFTA, it is argued, the heads of state of the U.S., Canada and Mexico meet more frequently and put a higher value on their diplomatic relations.
+NAFTA, it is argued, caused the heads of state of the U.S., Canada and Mexico to meet more frequently and put a higher value on their diplomatic relations.

 Pro 4: NAFTA increased exports and created regional production blocs.

 Certain sectors of the U.S. economy lost out as a result of NAFTA (we’ll get to that), but other sectors got a boost.
-According to the CFR, nearly 200,000 export-related jobs are created annually thanks to NAFTA.
-Those jobs pay between 15-20% more than the manufacturing jobs that moved out of the U.S. post-NAFTA.
+According to the CFR, nearly 200,000 export-related jobs were created annually thanks to NAFTA.
+Those jobs pay between 15% to 20% more than the manufacturing jobs that moved out of the U.S. post-NAFTA.
 And even in manufacturing, NAFTA led to cooperation between countries, creating new, regional industries, where different parts are made in the different signatory countries.
 This in turn, some analysts say, has helped North America compete with Asian manufacturing powerhouses.

 Con 1: NAFTA led to the loss of U.S. manufacturing jobs.

 NAFTA skeptics cite the loss of U.S. manufacturing jobs as a reason to criticize NAFTA and to be wary of future trade deals.
 According to the CFR, the U.S. auto sector lost roughly 350,000 jobs between 1994 and 2016.
 Many of those jobs were taken up by workers in Mexico, where the auto sector added over 400,000 jobs in the same period.